pencleanenergy/MATCH-model/README.md

 - [ ] Allow for load shift to have costs
 - [ ] Investigate hydro dispatch implementation
 - [ ] Allow for "Standard Delivery" (Grid-mix) renewables to count
+- [ ] Allow for dispatchable resources
 - [ ] Allow for optimizing for month-hour averages
+- [ ] Configure target that maximizes time-coincidence with 100% volumetric matching, or which matches shape
+	- (maximize correlation coefficient?)
+	- (minimize abolute error between load and generation?)
+	- (assign a cost penalty to over-procurement?
+Set constraint on maximum over-procurement?)

+## Cleanup
+- [ ] Combine no_commit.py with dispatch.py
+- [ ] Remove unused modules (especially in reporting directory)
+- [ ] Eliminate option to select required modules in the input spreadsheet
+- [ ] Update code for newer versions of Pyomo / Python
+- [ ] Create inputs directory where cbc executable can be saved
+- [ ] Rename SystemPower as GridPower
+- [ ] Rename from switch?
+- [ ] In report plots, show battery charging AND discharging as green line modifying demand